scelarek/samcelarekportfolio.github.io/pages/twitter.md

 - Univariate Distribution of retweet count, favorite count, time of day, and neural net confidence level was explored
 - Popularity Rating was plotted over over time.

-In the times line plot below, it is notable that popularity rating steadily increases over time.
+In the time line plot below, it is notable that popularity rating steadily increases over time.
 This means that time passing, which is represented by the feature `dates_number`, is going to be very important in my model.
+This is likely because it serves as a proxy for the constantly increasing amount of followers that the 'We Rate Dogs' account has on twitter, which I unfortunately did not have access to in the available datasets.

 ![image](https://github.com/scelarek/scelarek.github.io/assets/115444760/ed6f8d2a-f864-4873-a1cf-cb1f0285e7ae)

 ## 🖥️ Modeling

 Three multiple linear regression models with different sets of features were trained to predict popularity rating.
 One MLR model had comedic features, another had aesthetic features, and the final had all features.
 Then the significance and effect size of each feature was assessed in each model.
-This graph highlights all the statistically significant variables in the all-features model.
+To summarize the findings, graph highlights the statistically significant variables in the all-features model.

 ![image](https://github.com/scelarek/scelarek.github.io/assets/115444760/1f472f5c-6a87-4297-a4ac-641376ddfac1)

-As we can see, the ratings of 14/10 and 13/10 have the most significant impact of the categorical features in the model compared to the baseline of 11/10.
+As we can see, the ratings of 14/10 and 13/10 have the most significant impact of the categorical features in the model compared to the baseline rating of 11/10.
+It would also appear that the monikers 'Puppo' and 'Doggo' drive higher levels of engagement too.
+Finally we can see here that breeds which were not frequently posted enough (>30 times) or hard for the neural net to recognize, did not generate as high of popularity ratings compared to the baseline dog breed of 'not dogs'.

 ## 📈 Discussion

 From the analysis and modeling, several key insights were derived:
-- **Comedic**: The comedic model was the most predictive model and tweets with higher dog ratings tend to get more retweets and favorites
+- **Comedic Model** | R-Squared= 0.37: The comedic model was the most predictive model and tweets with higher dog ratings tend to get more retweets and favorites.
-- **Aesthetic**: No dog breed was statistically significant, however the nickname `doggo` and `puppo` had a positive impact on popularity.
+- **Aesthetic Model** | R-Squared= 0.32: No dog breed was statistically significant, however the nickname `doggo` and `puppo` had a positive impact on popularity.
-- **All Features**: Time passing (`date_number`) was a very important variable to have in the model as popularity Ratings rise dramatically over time as the account gets more fans and followers.
+- **All Features Model** | R-Squared= 0.38: Time passing (`date_number`) was a very important variable to have in the model as popularity Ratings rise dramatically over time as the account gets more fans and followers.

 ![image](https://github.com/scelarek/scelarek.github.io/assets/115444760/00a1a5f8-7b97-4417-9542-f67e1a660f92)

+In conclusion, comedic features drive the more engagement than aesthetic ones, however this model only weeakly explains the variance in popularity meaning there is likely other latent (unmeasured) factors which contribute to popularity rating.

 <div align="center">